Making Philanthropy a Vital Part of Life

 After many years of involvement in JFCS’ mission, Michael and Linda felt that establishing a Named Endowment Fund was a natural next step in their philanthropy.
 “The Named Endowment Funds offer an excellent vehicle to make a long-term commitment to a specific need,” says Michael.

 Michael and Linda considered the many aspects of JFCS’ comprehensive system of care before choosing teen mental health as the focus of the Rolnick-Himelstein Family Fund.
-As chair of the Peninsula Task Force that identified teen mental health as a pressing, under-addressed community need and as a member of the Advisory Council of JFCS’ Center for Children and Youth, Michael has sought to promote solutions to challenges facing teens and their families.
+As chair of the Peninsula Task Force that identified teen mental health as a pressing, under-addressed community need and as a member of the Advisory Council of JFCS’ Center for Children and Youth, Michael championed promising solutions to the challenges facing teens and their families.

 “One of the insights staff on the front lines shared is that children and youth in the Bay Area face unique difficulties.
 The relative socioeconomic pressure of growing up in this area is almost unparalleled,” says Michael.
 “More needs to be done to alleviate this almost invisible pressure.”